muguli22/resume-1/README.md

 Tel: 1-920-224-4584
 Web: https://www.mikeacord.com

 Seasoned application developer and solutions consultant with over 14 years of experience in designing, developing, and implementing database and web applications using Microsoft technologies.
 Specialties include C#, ASP.Net MVC, SQL Server development and administration and SharePoint deployment, development and administration.
+Certified in Microsoft Certified Solutions Developer: Web Applications.

 ## SKILLS